snehalyutika/cse15l-lab-reports/lab-report-1-week-2.md

 *  ## *Installing VS Code:*

-    1. Go to the Visual Studio Code website https://code.visualstudio.com/
+    1. Go to the Visual Studio Code website [VS Code](https://code.visualstudio.com/)

     2. follow the instructions to download and install it on your computer.